Calories in vs calories out — and why it's more complicated than that

 How much you can eat while staying lean depends on how you have trained your body to adapt to that amount of food.
 This is the part no calculator captures.

 Someone who has spent years eating 1,200 calories a day has, over time, trained their metabolism to function on that amount.
-Their body has downregulated energy expenditure, reduced hormone output, slowed recovery, and made itself as efficient as possible on minimal fuel.
-Eating less — even if a calculator suggests they should — often produces no fat loss and a great deal of misery.
+It has created an "adapted maintenance."
+Their body has down-regulated energy expenditure, reduced hormone output, slowed recovery, and made itself as efficient as possible on minimal fuel.
+Not an ideal place to be!
+Eating less — even if a calculator suggests they should — often produces no fat loss and a great deal of misery, only digging a deeper hole.

 Someone who has been eating at a reasonable intake and training consistently has a metabolism operating at a higher baseline.
 Their body is primed to respond to nutritional changes in a predictable way.
 A deficit from that baseline produces results.

 Whether a specific calorie number represents a deficit or a surplus depends entirely on your unique body and its current state of adaptation.
-If you are not losing fat on a given number of calories, then for your body, in its current condition, that number is not a deficit — regardless of what any formula says.
+If you are not losing fat on a given number of calories, that number is not a deficit — regardless of what any formula says.

 How nutrition is actually built in coaching

-Nutrition in my coaching process is never based on a TDEE calculator.
-It's based on BMR as a reference point, then adjusted around your previous dietary history, current strength level, training capacity, and body composition data.
+My nutrition coaching process is never based on a TDEE calculator.
+It's only based on BMR as a rough reference point, but it's largely built on and adjusted around your previous dietary history, current strength level, training capacity, and body composition data.

 Then we measure the result.
 Body composition data, performance in the gym, hunger levels, energy, sleep — all of it informs what gets adjusted and in which direction.
 It is a process of informed trial and calibration, not formula application.